utah-cs3550-fa25/assignments/hw2.md

 Prep/Cook/Total/Yield information below the photo.
 Each "Label: value" should be on one row, with `.5rem` gap between them and `.25rem` gap between rows.
-The label should always take up a quarter of the remaining space, while the label takes up the other three quarters.
+The label should always take up a quarter of the remaining space, while the value takes up the other three quarters.
 This effect is probably easiest to achieve using `calc` and `flex-wrap`.